-Enter the title of your job in this field.
+- Enter the title of your job in this field.

-Use the CML field to customize what contributors see, how they submit data, and how that data is stored after they complete an assignment.
+- Use the CML field to customize what contributors see, how they submit data, and how that data is stored after they complete an assignment.
 HTML can also be used in this field.
 For more information on CML, visit the CML Article.

 - Tips and Tricks in the Editor: We've implemented the Ace Code Editor into our platform, and have included a few features that will help you while you create your job.
 Take a look at our list of tips here and a list of keyboard shortcuts for the Ace Code Editor on their Github page here.

-Next to the CML Reference button is the ‘Insert Data’ button.
+- Next to the CML Reference button is the ‘Insert Data’ button.
 Use this button to quickly see the column headers of your source data and insert liquid variables into your CML.

-Enter the instructions for your job in this field.
+- Enter the instructions for your job in this field.
 Use the Instructions Template to help you write the best instructions possible.
 The instructions displayed below were created using the Instructions editor.

 - At the bottom of the CML field, click the ‘Show Custom CSS/JS’ link to access the CSS and JS fields.
 These field will allow you to add custom styling to your assignments.